montilab/Xposome/README.md

 # Carcinogenome Portal

-This portal is currently hosted at: [https://carcinogenome.org](https://carcinogenome.org)
+This portal is currently hosted at: https://reina-chau-2018.shinyapps.io/Exposome/

-Scripts for running R Shiny portals for exploring data and results from the Carcinogenome Project

 ### source scripts